In this article, we are going to study what is Valve? and What are different types of valves? in detail.

 OS & Y are termed as outside stem and yoke or outside screw and yoke.
 It is one of the valves used to control the flow of water to fire sprinkler systems.

 These valves are operated by opening and closing via a gate, and to regulate the lowers into the rises out of valves.

-Water allows flowing through the valves when the gate is raising whereas lowering the gate halt the water flowing through the valves.
+Water allows flowing through the valves when the gate is raised whereas lowering the gate halt the water flowing through the valves.

-Globe valve Used to start-stop and regulate the fluid in it.
+The globe valve is used to start-stop and regulate the fluid in it.
 Globe stopper occurs at a place in the system where we have to control the fluid flow, and also take into account the leakage and tightness of the system.